ghc-proposals/ghc-proposals/README.rst

 8. **Label**: `Accepted <https://github.com/ghc-proposals/ghc-proposals/issues?q=state%3Aclosed%20label%3AAccepted>`__ + Merged.
    **Responsibility for next action:** shepherd and committee secretary.  **Timescale**: one week.

-   If the committee fully accepts the proposal, the committee secretary and/or shepherd marks the proposal as “accepted”, merges the PR and (if necessary) creates a tracking ticket on the GHC issue tracker.
+   If the committee fully accepts the proposal, the committee secretary and/or shepherd labels the proposal as “accepted”, merges the PR and (if necessary) creates a tracking ticket on the GHC issue tracker.

    * `How to Accept a Proposal <acceptance.rst>`__